What we do

 Our Curriculum

-All our pupils have an Educational Health Care Plan, EHCP.
-We are fully aware of the impact that barriers and access to education can have on the achievement of some pupils.
-The curriculum, therefore, works to provide all pupils with the opportunity to engage with a broad range of academic and practical subjects in a purposeful programme.
+All our pupils have an Educational Health Care plan, EHCP.
+We are fully aware of the impact that barriers and access to education can have on the achievement of some young people.
+The curriculum, therefore, works to provide all young people with the opportunity to engage with a broad range of academic and practical subjects in a purposeful programme to develop skills for the future.